 - She is discovering musical concepts on her own.
 She has already figured out — all on her own — that when she plays tunes in certain keys, she needs to use the black keys for them to sound right.
 It’s astonishing when you think about it — she has actually discovered the reason behind key signatures and how transposition works, all by herself!
 I expect that when we actually start talking about these concepts together, she will find these ideas easy to absorb because she already “gets it.”

 - Her ear is developing in a way that is far more efficient and practical than me drilling her with intervals (for example) over and over.
 She knows what the interval of a 3rd should sound like when she sees it on the page, and her fingers then know what to do.

 - We’re having fun!
 Improvisation is a great way to end a lesson.
-She is always excited to “make Chinese music.“
+She is always excited to improvise on the black keys.

 To sum it up, improvising regularly with my student has helped her realize the freedom that comes with the art of music, rather than placing a limit herself to play only “what’s on the page.”
 And this is causing her to understand how music works all the better.

 K. surprised me last week with a little composition she wrote.
 And she created her own kind of shorthand for notating her composition onto a sheet of paper.
 It looked something like this: CDECCDEEFGGEDDDDEDC.
 She informed me that the long notes were notated by having two of the same letter in a row.